arsenal9971/MThesis/Chapters/list_chapters_content.md

 1. Introduction.(explain chapters)
 2. Light Field Photography.
   1. Light Field Photography in the History.
-  2. 7D to 4D Approximation and the Plenoptic function.
-  3. Epipolar Geometry, Stereo vision and Image rectification.
+  2. Light Field Acquisition Settings.
+	3. Typical applications for the Light Field Theory.
+  4. Geometrix proxy: Stereo Vision and multiview Epipolar Geometry.
-  4. Sparse aquisition of Epipolarplane (using OpenCV with such algorithms), with sampling rate.
+  5. Sparse aquisition of Epipolarplane (using OpenCV with such algorithms), with sampling rate.
 3. Shearlets.
   1. Frames.
   2. Shearlets as Frames.